charto/cget/README.md

 });
 ```

-Running it the first time prints and saves the downloaded file and its headers including any redirects, for example:
+Running it the first time prints and saves the downloaded file and its headers including any redirects
+in local files, for example:

 - `cache/www.google.com.header.json`
 - `cache/www.google.<COUNTRY>/<NONCE>`